Convenience and time may be more important than legroom

 Moreover, though flight attendants ask passengers to sit down to allow those with tight connections to deplane, in my experience most passengers don’t pay much attention.

-What it comes down to, as much as extra legroom, is convenience and time.
+What it comes down to it, extra legroom means extra convenience and time.
 Although, if you do purchase extra legroom seats and get moved at the airport, try not to go Ann Coulter on the flight attendants.
 Getting arrested or removed from the plane will REALLY wreck your whole travel day.